NEXMAP/odom_GlobalSprint2017/README.md

 ![alt text](http://www.lisard.com/wp-content/uploads/2017/04/ODOMprototypeUSBClipBoard-174x174.jpg "Clipboard Prototype Plugged In")
 ![alt text](http://www.lisard.com/wp-content/uploads/2017/04/ODOMprototypeLEDClipboard-174x174.jpg "Clipboard Prototype Example Vizualization")

 We've run professional developments for teachers with these materials in the spring of 2017 and are refining the materials now so that we can do more of them in the summer.
-Over the summer we will be developing our prototypes more and doing grant writing to fund the next version of the project.

 ## Who are we?